cardano-foundation/CIPs/CIP-XXXX/README.md

 #### Reference to a role encryption key

 A Role may require the ability to transfer encrypted data.
-The registration can include the Public key use by the role to encrypt the roles data.
+In this case, the registration can include the public key used by the role to encrypt the roles data.

-Due to the way public key encryption works, this key can only be used to send encrypted data to the holder of the public key.
+Public key encryption works with a pair of keys: a public key (which is shared and can be used by anyone) and a private key (which is kept secret by the owner).
+The public key can only be used to encrypt data that can then only be decrypted by the holder of the corresponding private key.

-However, when two users have registered public keys, they can use them off-chain to perform key exchange and communicate privately between themselves.
+When two users have their public keys registered, they can use these keys off-chain to securely exchange information, such as performing a key exchange or encrypting messages that can only be read by the holder of the private key.

 The Role encryption key must be a reference to a key that supports public key encryption, and not just a signing key.
 If the key referenced does not support public key encryption, the registration is invalid.